manual override of alt text

 We pride ourselves on the positive relations pupils build with their peers and with staff.
 We recognise that those entering in Year 7 come from a variety of different types of school and educational backgrounds so it is necessary to bring them together and give them a common experience to take forward into Year 9.

 Blundell’s staff are experienced in differentiating learning to ensure that all pupils are catered for, from those who aspire to Oxbridge to those who need additional learning support.
 There are specialists at hand for those pupils studying English as a second language, as well as for those with specific learning difficulties.
-We keep our class sizes are as small as possible to allow each pupil to get the individual attention they need.
+We keep our class sizes as small as possible to allow each pupil to get the individual attention they need.

 Years 9-11